19th October 2021—Dressed in an all-red ensemble, Kate delivered a keynote speech at an event hosted by The Forward Trust.

 The Forward Trust is a charity that empowers people to break the cycles of addiction or crime and move forward with their lives.
 They deliver a large and diverse range of addiction, employment, and mental health services nationally.

 The Duchess became Patron of The Forward Trust earlier this year, a month after they formally merged with another charity, Action on Addiction.
 Royal watchers who have followed Kate since the twenty-tens will remember the palace announcing Action on Addiction as one of Kate’s first Patronages in January 2012.
-Below, we show Kate at a few Action on Addiction engagements over the last decade (2012, 2014, 2015 and 2019).

 Over the last ten years the Duchess’s experience working with addiction charities has helped lay the groundwork for her understanding of the complexities of mental health and has informed much of her work on the early years.
 Experiences in early childhood, before the age of five, are proven to have significant impact on adult lives, including resilience and the ability to cope with adversity.Kensington Palace